jasp-stats/jaspAudit/inst/help/auditClassicalEstimation.md

 ---

 #### Assignment Box
-- Item ID: A unique non-missing identifier for every item in the population.
-The row number of the items is sufficient.
 - Book Value: The variable that contains the book values of the items in the population.
 - Audit Value: The variable that contains the audit (true) values, or the binary classification of correct (0) or incorrect (1).

-#### Confidence
-The confidence level used.
-The confidence level is the complement of the audit risk: the risk that the user is willing to take to give an incorrect judgment about the population.
-For example, if you want to have an audit risk of 5%, this equals 95% confidence.

 #### Population
 - No. items: The total number of items (rows) in the population.